For Free Domestic Flights, Better to Collect Southwest or British Airways Points?

 If a reserved seat or flying Business or First Class is important to you, using British Airways Avios points on Alaska Airlines, American Airlines, and US Airways might be a better choice.

 But keep in mind, these airlines charge for checked bags in coach!
 Unless you have a card which gives you a free checked bag on domestic flights, like the Bank of America Alaska Airlines, Citi® / AAdvantage® Executive World Elite™ Mastercard®, or Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® cards, you’ll pay $25 for your 1st checked bag.
+The information for the Citi AAdvantage Platinum Select card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 You won’t get a seat assignment on Southwest, and they don’t have a true Business Class, but everyone gets 2 free checked bags.
 That can be a huge money saver!